neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 Creating a Neon project automatically creates a Neon compute instance.
 For the Technical Preview, a Neon compute instance is deployed with PostgreSQL 14.5, 1 vCPU, and 256MB of RAM.
 For more information about limits associated with the Technical Preview, see [Technical Preview Free Tier](../reference/technical-preview-free-tier).

-Each Neon project is created with a default database named `main`.
+Each Neon project is created with a default database named `main`, which resides in the `public` schema.

 You can query a Neon project database from the Neon SQL Editor or a `psql` client.
 For instructions, see: